benjamin-heasly/MagicInputParser/README.md

 So, we have to type the name of each variable five times!
 Or, we have to type each name three times and let the parser's Results field invade the rest of our code.
 That's not a nice choice.

 # Features
-This MagicInputParser will extends the stock inputParser to make it more fun to use and easier to integrate with new and existing projects.
+The MagicInputParser extends the stock inputParser to make it more fun to use and easier to integrate with new and existing projects.

 Here are some code examples.